nelsonb21/pokedex/README.md

 [AFNetworking](https://github.com/AFNetworking/AFNetworking)

 ### JSONModel
-Used to map the JSON sended by the API.
+Used for mapping the JSON sended by the API.
 [JSONModel](https://github.com/jsonmodel/jsonmodel)

 ### SDWebImage
-Used to display the images asynchronous.
+Used for downloading the images asynchronous.
 [Web Image](https://github.com/rs/SDWebImage)

 ### MBProgressHUB